 What is better than watching your favorite movie, and witnessing its different settings flash before your eyes?
 Visiting those same locales where the movie was filmed, enhancing the movie-watching experience even more.

 Residents and visitors alike can take a stroll through that cinematic world in the comforts of Tampa, Plant City, and other parts of Hillsborough County.
-As the Academy of Motion Pictures Arts and Sciences announces its winners on March 4, here are five films whose stories were enriched by their Hillsborough County locales.
+As the Academy of Motion Pictures Arts and Sciences announces its Oscar winners on Feb.
+24, here are five films whose stories were enriched by their Hillsborough County settings.

 The Infiltrator (2016)